antmicro/zephyr-fpga-controller-examples/README.md

 In this case it is used to load bitstream files, which can then be used in combination with the new ``fpga`` command to reprogram the FPGA chip.

 ## Usage

-The FPGA subsystem for Zephyr is in the process of mainlining, for now use our fork of Zephyr.
+The FPGA subsystem for Zephyr is in the process of mainlining, for now use [the relevant branch of our fork of Zephyr](https://github.com/antmicro/zephyr/tree/quickfeather-fpga-loader).
-You can find the fork containing all the relevant changes [here](https://github.com/antmicro/zephyr/tree/quickfeather-fpga-loader).

 # Example 1: programming the FPGA from C code
 This example demonstrates how to use the FPGA driver API.